davidscholberg/cesources/README.md

 ### Building Cesources

-Once you have installed the build dependencies from the [Development Setup][#development-setup] section, you can either build the project via CMake or build it manually.
+Once you have installed the build dependencies from the [Development Setup](#development-setup) section, you can either build the project via CMake or build it manually.

 #### Build Via CMake